KISS TNC

 Expose graywolf as a KISS terminal node controller

-The KISS (Keep It Simple, Stupid) interface lets third-party packet software — such as Xastir, YAAC, pinpoint, or aprx — use graywolf as their TNC.
-Graywolf supports multiple simultaneous KISS interfaces over TCP, serial, or Bluetooth.
+The KISS (Keep It Simple, Stupid) interface lets third-party packet software — such as Xastir, YAAC, pinpoint, or aprx — use graywolf as their TNC — or, in the other direction, lets graywolf drive a hardware TNC or LoRa modem as a radio channel.
+Graywolf supports multiple simultaneous KISS interfaces over TCP (as a server or a dial-out client), serial, USB serial, and Bluetooth.
+Which role each interface plays is set by its Mode.

 Interface Types